 The place to play.

 By its very nature, athletics is goal-oriented.
-Here at Stevenson University our goal is to win national championships.
-That's why we build first-class facilities, hire experienced coaches, and compete in the nation's best NCAA Division III conferences.
-The men's lacrosse team won the NCAA Division III national championship in 2013 while the women's lacrosse team earned their highest national ranking in the program's history.
-Following the success of these programs, our athletic department strives to be among the best in Division III.
+Here at Stevenson University, our goal is to win national championships.
+That's why we build first-class facilities, hire experienced coaches, and compete in the nation's top NCAA Division III conferences.
+The men's lacrosse team won the NCAA Division III national championship in 2013 while the women's lacrosse team earned its highest national ranking in the program's history.
+Following the success of these programs, our Department of Athletics strives to be among the best in Division III.

 Our Department of Athletics supports the institutional mission by providing a distinctive, career-focused, and personalized environment for all Stevenson students.
 Challenging academic courses are complemented by an invitation to explore the world outside of the classroom, in the community as well as on the field of athletic competition.